lav-kushwaha/IMDB-Clone/README.md

 Users can easily filter trending and new movies, providing an up-to-date and personalized viewing experience.
 The technology stack includes CSS for styling, JavaScript for functionality, Material UI for design components, and React.js for seamless user interactions.

-The project was completed in May 2023, showcasing my proficiency in front-end technologies and API integration to create a fully functional and visually appealing movie platform
+The project was completed in May 2023, showcasing my proficiency in front-end technologies and API integration to create a fully functional and visually appealing movie platform.